ProductiveRage/Bridge.Immutable/README.md

 ## Sets

-Finally, there is also a simple list-like type in the library; **Set&lt;T&gt;".
+Finally, there is also a simple list-like type in the library; **Set&lt;T&gt;**.
 This is an immutable collection of objects (using a linked list internally to allow sharing of data between instances where possible, in order to avoid throwing even more work at the GC than necessary).
-It *also* will not accept any null values - if a collection may not have values for every element then it should be of type **Set&lt;Optional&lt;T&gt;&gt;**!
+It *also* will not accept any null values - if a collection must support not having values for some of the elements then it should be of type **Set&lt;Optional&lt;T&gt;&gt;**.

 It currently only has a minimal interface of: